kartheek91/Sails-TechInsights/Workflow-2/chat_with_your_database_README.md

 ## Purpose

 This workflow creates an intelligent chat interface that can:
-- Answer queries about user drug mappings
+- Answer queries about the table rows and columns
 - Provide information about the database structure
 - Maintain context across conversations
 - Execute database queries based on natural language requests